 Another important advantage is that you don’t need to clean the house after moving out.
 You can leave it as it is.
 You simply pack your bags, move out the furniture you want, and leave the rest for the company to handle.

 Divorce is a hectic process that takes up a lot of emotional and financial stability of any person.
 In such a case, the more easily the division of the property, the better for both the spouses.
 Instead of making the divorce ugly, it is wiser to keep the process simple and straightaway.
-And, to do this, the best suggestion is selling the property and equally distributing the proceedings.
+And, to do this, the best suggestion is selling the property and equally distributing the proceedings, even if that means selling without a realtor.
 If you have more questions about our process, check out our FAQ page, read our client success stories, or continue reading more real estate articles, or contact us today!